Active School Travel Program

 Driveto5 Sign - DaynesParkSmall

 Drive-to-five+ is a program where parents drop-off and pick-up their children at locations that are a five-fifteen minute walk from the school.
-There are various ways to structure this program, depending on the age of the students and the capacities of the school Parent Advisory Council (PAC).
+There are various ways to structure this program, depending on the age of the students and the capacities of the school Parent Advisory Committee (PAC).

 Walking School Buses are a group of children walking to school with an adult.
 Safety in numbers - this is a fun way for parents and children to embrace active modes to and from school with an added level of comfort.